Debye model: Debye versus Einstein

+and therefore the relation between Einstein and Debye's frequencies (and thus the relation between the temperatures in both models) is:

 Debye temperature table

 Even though the Debye model is not completely correct, it gives a good approximation for the low temperature heat capacity of insulating, crystalline solids where other contributions (such as highly mobile conduction electrons) are negligible.
 For metals, the electron contribution to the heat is proportional to $T$, which at low temperatures dominates the Debye $T^3$ result for lattice vibrations.
 In this case, the Debye model can only be said to approximate the lattice contribution to the specific heat.
 The following table lists Debye temperatures for several pure elements and sapphire: